Zelinsky-Kummant gas mask: Flaws

 Another disadvantage of gas masks was difficulty breathing.
 Some soldiers took off their gas masks, and were poisoned.
 Some soldiers "fell out of action due to shortness of breath, palpitations, dizziness" to the point of loss of consciousness.
 This was initially attributed to increased respiratory resistance.
 Accordingly, they began to change the design of the filter.
 But even when the amount of absorber was reduced to such a small value that the service life turned out to be unacceptably short, the problem could not be solved.
 Then measurements showed that exhaled air, with an increased concentration of carbon dioxide and a reduced concentration of oxygen (up to 13%), accumulates in the mask and filter - and is then inhaled again.
-As a result, its concentration in the inhaled air could reach 5.5% (for comparison, the maximum permissible concentration of CO_{2}: average over 8 hours - 0.5% (average shift); average over 15 minutes (maximum single) - 1.4%; t .e.
+As a result, its concentration in the inhaled air could reach 5.5% (for comparison, the maximum permissible concentration of CO_{2}: average over 8 hours (TWA) - 0.5% (average shift 8 hours); average over 15 minutes (STEL) - 1.4%; t .e.
 9 and 27 grams per 1 cubic meter, respectively).
 After modifications, the gas mask was equipped with exhalation and inhalation valves, and the concentration of carbon dioxide decreased (to approximately 1.3-3.6%, depending on the gas mask model and type of activity).
 Even after the alterations, the concentration of oxygen in the inhaled air was reduced, and carbon dioxide was increased.

 Tests proved it was not always possible to achieve a hermetically sealed connection between the glass and the mask.